danieljharvey/website-face/posts/2023-02-23-llvm-compiler-part-2.markdown

   pure (EIf (getOuterAnnotation elseA) predA thenA elseA)
 ```

 This is how `if` works.
-Great huh!
+We `infer` the type of the predicate, then use
+`getOuterAnnotation` to get the `Type ann` out of it.
+We then case match on it
+to see if it's a `Boolean` or not, "throwing" an error if not.

 ---